Sebasmzt/avatune/api.md

-test # Avatune API Documentation
+tests # Avatune API Documentation

 This document outlines the steps to set up and run the Avatune API server.